ingakv/gogame/README.md

 * A stone cannot be placed on top of another stone
 * A stone can only be placed within the board
 * Self-capture / suicide is not possible
-* When hovering over an available intersection, a semi-transparent marker with the correct color will be shown.
+* When hovering over an available intersection, a semi-transparent stone with the correct color will be shown.
 * UI using SDL2, including

   * Textures